RunshengSong/ChemKnow/README.md

 ---------------------------------------
 TO DO:
-1. Finish the website for the demo.
+1.Finish the website for the demo.
 check: http://www.lasige.di.fc.ul.pt/webtools/iice/

-/n2.
-Finish the chemical name inditification API
+2.Finish the chemical name inditification API
 Maybe need to use the chemispider API to check chemical name.

-/n3.
-Try different word embedding methods and predictive model.
+3.Try different word embedding methods and predictive model.
 Try word2vec and logistic regression model.
 Have time to try ANNs?